Why we farm

 We work with nature to revitalise our environment!

-Nature relies on birds & animals to cycle nutrients.
 At Margaret River Organic Farmer, beef cattle, sheep & laying hens rotate around our pastures in our Holistically Managed cell-grazing system.

 Animal welfare is our priority.
 We do not use medications, drenches or vaccines.
 To keep our animals calm and happy, we practice low-stress stock handling techniques.
 Frequent interaction with our livestock enables us to closely monitor animal, plant, soil and water dynamics and respond quickly to changing conditions.